OfficeDev/TeamsAppCamp1/docs/labFormat.md

 * Exercises always contain steps, which are numbered and would be used in Dan's tool

 Include a title at the top of each markdown file:

 ## Exercise A01: Start with Azure Active Directory

 Section headings look like this, and are not numbered

 ### Features

 Steps look like this and are numbered

 #### Step 1 - App Registration

-Tips look like this, with a cool smiley empticon:
+Tips look like this, with a cool smiley emoticon:

 ---
 > 😎 DON'T DEVELOP IN PRODUCTION: It may be tempting to build solutions right where you work every day, but there are good reasons to have a dedicated dev tenant - and probably additional staging/test tenants.
 They're free, and you can safely experiment as a tenant admin without risking your production work.
 ---

 Notes look like this: